alexxx-db/eva/README.md

     FROM text_summary;
 ```

-* Train a classic ML model for predicting a column using the <a href="https://ludwig.ai/latest/">Ludwig AI</a> engine.
+* Train a classic ML model for prediction using the <a href="https://ludwig.ai/latest/">Ludwig AI</a> engine.

 ```sql
 CREATE FUNCTION IF NOT EXISTS PredictHouseRent FROM